spaceandtimelabs/blitzar-rs/docs/commitments/get_curve25519_generators.md

-Gets the generators used in the `compute_commitments` function
+Gets the generators used in the `compute_curve25519_commitments` function

 In total, the function gets `generators.len()` points.
 These points are converted from 1280-bit Curve25519 points used in the scalar multiplication